Diego195200/data_analysis/functions, methods, objects.md

 * We can't use sets to create Series.
 If we have sets, we have to convert to another type, like a list
 * Numpy is a dependency of Pandas.
 Some objects are built into Numpy objects
+* Most mathematical methods ignore missing values by default.
+We can pass an argument False to the `skipna` parameter for the inclusion of nan values
 *

 # General Functions